 At Freetrade, all customers are covered by the UK investor protection scheme, called FSCS.

 The FSCS protects against the loss of cash and securities in case the broker goes bust.
 The limit of FSCS protection is £85,000.
 This amount is substantially higher than the amount most national investor protection schemes provide.

 Freetrade is a young company established in 2016.
 The longer the track record of a broker, the more proof we have that it has successfully survived previous financial crises.

 Freetrade is subject to an annual audit by PwC, and is also regulated by a top-tier regulator, that provides a high amount of investor protection.
 These are all great signs for Freetrade's safety.

 Freetrade's fees are great.
 Stocks and ETF trades are free if executed at 16:00 PM GMT, and there is no inactivity fee.
 The account opening is easy, fully digital, and fast.
 You can use an awesome and user-friendly mobile trading platform.

 Freetrade has some drawbacks though: there are only US and UK stocks and ETFs.
-There are only a few research and educational tools, and you can't use credit/debit cards for transfers.
+There are only a few research tools, and you can't use credit/debit cards for transfers.

 If you need an instant (market) or basic execution of stock and ETFs from the main UK and US exchanges for free and you prefer an easy-to-use mobile trading platform, Freetrade is a good choice.